-A good mix of carbohydrate-rich cereal and protein-rich pulses, the rice-dal porridge is a food that’s commonly given to babies in the Indian households.
-However, this needs to be mashed or pureed well, making it easy for the little one to eat in the absence of teeth.
+A good mix of carbohydrate-rich cereal and protein-rich pulses, the rice-dal porridge is a food that’s commonly given to babies in Indian households.
+However, you need to mash or puree it well, making it easy for the little one to eat in the absence of teeth.

 Babies six months and older can be given rice and dal.

 Eggs are rich in vitamins and proteins which are essential for the baby’s growth.
-Pediatricians typically advise against serving egg whites to babies who are less than a year old, but yolks are considered safer.
-However, eggs need to be cooked well and should be introduced into your little one’s diet after consulting with your pediatrician, especially if your baby is susceptible to an allergy.
+Pediatricians typically advise against serving egg whites to babies who are less than a year old, but yolks are considerably safer.
+However, you need to cook the eggs well and introduce it into your little one’s diet after consulting with your pediatrician, especially if your baby is susceptible to an allergy.

-Babies absorb iron more easily from meat.
+Babies absorb iron more easily from the meat.
 Chicken is also a good source of zinc, protein and vitamin B6, which help in your little one’s growth.
-Pureed meat with a smooth texture can be given to little ones of age seven to ten months or older.
+You can also puree meat into a smooth texture and give it to your little ones of age seven to ten months or older.

 Beetroot, being a sweet veggie, is an instant hit with babies.
 Plus, they’re a good source of folic acid, potassium, and beta-carotene.
 Steamed, soft, and mashed beets are suitable for babies who are eleven months or older.